JohnNV/Pineapple-Fried/README.md

 userchrome alongside Pineapple Fried.

 ### "Can I disable individual features?"
 You're free to disable loading certain modules (CSS files) if you feel like it.
-But Natsumi-Tweaks will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.
+But Natsumi will still need to load config.css, natsumi/preload.css and natsumi/postload.css for things to work.

 ### "Why is userChrome.css so empty?"